 Dr. Chris Marty (ECE, Class of 1993) was recognized with the 2019 ECE Distinguished Alumnus of the Year Award on December 6 at an event held in the Richard Weeks Hall of Engineering.
 He is a Portfolio Manager and Managing Director at Two Sigma Investments LLC, a quantitative hedge fund located in Manhattan.
 In this role, Chris combines financial modeling with large scale computing to deliver superior investment results.

-The IEEE Board of Directors, at its November 2017 meeting, elevated Professor Yanyong Zhang to IEEE Fellow, effective 1 January 2018, with the following citation: "for contributions to robust and efficient large-scale sensor networks".
+The IEEE Board of Directors, at its November 2019 meeting, has elevated Professor Yingying Chen to IEEE Fellow, effective 1 January 2020, with the following citation: for contributions to mobile computing and mobile security.
 Each year, following a rigorous evaluation procedure, the IEEE Fellow Committee recommends a select group of recipients for elevation to IEEE Fellow.
 Less than 0.1% of voting members are selected annually for this member grade elevation.
-Congratulations on this outstanding recognition of professional achievement, Yanyong!
+Congratulations on this outstanding recognition of professional achievement, Yingying!

 Professor Yingying Chen and her student Zhenzhe Lin have won the Best Paper Award at the 6th EAI International Conference on IoT Technologies for HealthCare (HealthyIoT 2019) for their paper titled "WiFi-enabled Automatic Eating Moment Monitoring Using Smartphones."
 HealthyIoT is an international scientific event series dedicated to the Internet of Things and Healthcare.